 Unlike what some traders would like to believe, they have no control or influence over the market at all.
 On certain occasions, there will be limits to how much can be drawn from the market.
 When these situations arise, smart traders will recognise that some moves are not worth taking, and that the risks associated with a particular trade are too high.
 This is the time to exit trading for the day and keep the account balance intact.
 The market will still be here tomorrow and new trading opportunities may arise.

 The sooner a trader starts seeing patience as a strength rather than a weakness, the sooner they will make a higher percentage of winning trades.
 As paradoxical as it may seem, refusing to enter the market can sometimes be the best way to be profitable as a Forex trader.

 Assuming that one proven trading strategy is going to be enough to produce endless winning trades is another reason why Forex traders lose money.

 Markets are not static.
 If they were, trading them would have been impossible.
 Because the markets are ever-changing, a trader has to develop an ability to track down these changes and adapt to any situation that may occur.
 The good news is that these market changes present not only new risks, but also new trading opportunities.
 A skilful trader values changes, instead of fearing them.

-Among other things, a trader needs to familiarise himself with tracking average volatility following financial news releases, and being able to distinguish a trending market from a ranging market.
+Among other things, a trader needs to familiarise themselves with tracking average volatility following financial news releases, and being able to distinguish a trending market from a ranging market.

 Market volatility can have a major impact on trading performance.
-Traders should know that market volatility can spread across hours, days, months and even years.
+Traders should know that market volatility can spread across hours, days, months, and even years.
 Many trading strategies can be considered volatility dependent, with many producing less effective results in periods of unpredictability.
-So a trader must always make sure that the strategy he uses is consistent with volatility that exists in the present market conditions.
+So a trader must always make sure that the strategy they use is consistent with volatility that exists in the present market conditions.

 Financial news releases are also important to keep track of, even if a selected strategy is not based on fundamentals.